gatienddr/saveFolderBashScript/README.md

 # saveFolderBashScript
-One bash script wich save folder.
-It's an exercice made in class at Ynov to train in bash scripting.
+One bash script wich save folder in other folder.
+It's an exercice made in class at Ynov to train in bash scripting, so it's build in french.